Ricardo is currently working as a Postdoctoral Scientist doing bioinformatic analysis as part of the Designing Future Wheat project.

 To validate genetic markers in a population, Ricardo has developed PolyMarker, a tool to simplify the design of genetic markers using competitive PCR amplification.
 All the tools developed by Ricardo are publicly available and he is an advocate of Open Data.

-Ricardo studied Computer Scientist as an undergrad, and holds a PhD in Biology from the John Innes Centre and the Earlham institute.
+Ricardo studied Computer Science as an undergrad, and holds a PhD in Biology from the John Innes Centre and the Earlham institute.